 The partners did not disclose the price they paid for the two adjacent properties at the corner of Lexington Avenue and East 56th Street when they announced the acquisition last week, but property records filed with the city Thursday show the combined price to be $115 million.

-The development team paid $60.9 million to purchase 677 Lexington Avenue, also known as 129 East 56th Street, from the Riese Organization and another $54 million to buy the adjacent property at 681-685 Lexington Avenue from Himmel + Meringoff Properties.
+The development team paid $60.9 million to purchase 677 Lexington Avenue from the Riese Organization and another $54 million to buy the adjacent property at 681-685 Lexington Avenue from Himmel + Meringoff Properties.

 Peter Hauspurg, Brian Ezratty, Ronald Solarz, and Adelaide Polsinelli at Eastern Consolidated represented the sellers.